-In July 2021, we submitted a voluntary self-disclosure (VSD) to the U.S. Department of Commerce's Bureau of Industry and Security, noting potential violations of the EAR.
-On April 28, 2022, the Office of Export Enforcement of the U.S. Department of Commerce's Bureau of Industry and Security closed the matter with the issuance of a warning letter.
+In July 2021, we submitted a voluntary self-disclosure (VSD) to BIS, noting potential violations of the EAR.
+On April 28, 2022, the Office of Export Enforcement of BIS closed the matter with the issuance of a warning letter.
 In our VSD submission, we had identified discrete transactions with two customers, Bada and HiSilicon.
 We do not provide either customer with products or ongoing support.
 We have taken and continue to take remedial measures to help prevent similar situations from occurring in the future.